Our breast care nurses

 After training in England and beginning her nursing career in neurosciences and intensive care, Diane developed an interest in complex pain management, especially in people with advanced cancer and subsequently moved into palliative care nursing in 1995.
 She worked in a variety of different settings including inpatients units, hospice and community palliative care, utilizing a team approach to provide holistic management of people with advanced malignant and non-malignant conditions.

 In Australia, Diane worked as a Breast Care Nurse and Clinical Research Nurse at Sir Charles Gairdner Hospital and completed a Master of Palliative Care qualification at ECU in 2010.
-She is now interested in studying for a formal counselling qualification in the near future.

 Prior to joining Breast Cancer Care WA, Diane worked with Cancer Council as a Cancer Support Coordinator, looking at holistic assessment and provision of psychosocial support to people following a cancer diagnosis.